hackergrrl/abstract-point-store/README.md

 # abstract-point-store

-> Test suite & interface to implement a geographic point storage backend.
+> Test suite & interface to implement a geographic (2D) point storage backend.

 ## Background

-An abstract point store is a data store that allows you to store, delete, and make spatial queries on a map comprised of many points.
+An abstract point store is a data store that allows you to store, delete, and make spatial queries over many points.
 A point has 2 (or more) dimensional coordinates, and a value associated with it (that is compatible with the [comparable-storable-types][cst] set of types).

 ## Install